joelgardner/Kiko-plus/_posts/2017-06-30-part4-backend-microservices-architecture.md

 #### Enter Folktale
 We'll use a library called [Folktale](http://folktale.origamitower.com/) which contains lots of helpful stuff.
 In particular, [Result](http://folktale.origamitower.com/api/v2.0.0/en/folktale.result.html) is just what we wished for.
-It describes a success or failed call and wraps the result, be it value or error.
+It describes a successful or failed call and wraps the result, be it value or error.
 It is easily serializeable via `.toJSON()`/`fromJSON()`, so it works well across service boundaries.

 Back to our our new function from above, `_try`.
 It executes an asynchronous function, and if successful, wraps and returns the result in `Result.Ok(...)`.
 If the call failed, it returns `Result.Error(...)`.

+For an example, check out our `storage-listener.js` above.
+The value returned from `await connectToStorage()` is a `Result`.

+If the call was successful (`Ok`), the `map` call will execute and pass our DB connection context.
+In the `map` handler, start the Seneca listener, and tell it to use the storage plugin, which defines which patterns the storage service listens for.

+But if the call to `connectToStorage` failed for some reason (maybe `mongod` isn't running), the `orElse` handler is executed with the failure reason, which is logged, and then the process dies.
+This is exactly what we want.

 So given this new information, an overhaul of `storage/index.js` is in order: